rfreemo/accelerator-aem-work-with-assetsview/tools/merge-markdown/merged/Instructor Notes.md

 ### Setup

-Install Dynamic Media
+- Install Dynamic Media
+- Create a folder Training Assets in WKND Shared \> English
-Nice to have: Configure Smartcrops and a greyscale dynamic rendition (so students see these in the AssetsView UI)
+- Configure Smartcrops and a greyscale dynamic rendition (so students see these in the activities)
+- In the Touch UI, assign your Dynamic Media smartcrop profile to Training Assets
+- Upload the test PDF from the activity files in to the Training Assets folder

+### Cleanup

+If you have previously run the training on your instance, and created your own folder of Assets, delete this and recreate for new the course.
+This will ensure that the student users do not have notifications set on your folder.